 Investing time to learn new skills will improve your worth and place you ahead of your colleagues.
-You’ll have more accomplishments to razzle-dazzle your resume, allowing you to land better jobs or start your own business.
+You’ll have more accomplishments to razzle-dazzle your resume with, and even create a stand-out cover letter, allowing you to land better jobs or start your own business.

 Take on More Responsibilities at Work

 Always try to go the extra mile instead of just doing what’s in your job description.
 If you take on more managerial responsibilities you’ll get noticed and this will provide you with a stepping stone into leadership positions.
 Ask your manager what are those areas of opportunity you need to work on and which extra responsibilities you can assume to improve them.